Patna district

 Patna district is one of the thirty-eight districts of Bihar state in eastern India.
 Patna, the capital of Bihar, is the district headquarters.
-The Patna district is a part of Patna division.
-The Patna district is divided into 6 Sub-divisions (Tehsils) i.e. Patna Sadar, Patna City, Barh, Masaurhi, Danapur and Paliganj.
+The Patna district is a part of the Patna division.
+The Patna district is divided into 6 Subdivisions (Tehsils) i.e. Patna Sadar, Patna City, Barh, Masaurhi, Danapur and Paliganj.

-As of 2011, it is the most populous district of Bihar and fifteenth most populous district in India.
+As of 2011, it is the most populous district of Bihar and the fifteenth most populous district in India.

 The revenue district of Patna comes under the jurisdiction of a District Collector (District Magistrate).
-The office of the Patna DM is in Patna Collectorate.
+The office of the Patna DM is in the Patna Collectorate.